 However, people move constantly and are not always close to a sink.
 Therefore, you should always carry an alcohol-free hand sanitizer with you, but not before understanding the merits and demerits of this product, how to choose one, and how to use it.

 The Pros and Cons of alcohol-free hand sanitizers

 Easy on the hands

 Many alcohol-free hand sanitizers are made of 0.1% of Benzalkonium concentrate, water, skin conditioner, and vitamins.
 These components protect against germs, such as bacteria.
 They also have a more soothing effect with no burning sensation because they have no alcohol.

 Some modern and innovative hand creams containing activated silver particulate which is designed to stay on the skin surface and defend it against viruses, microbial and germ action also work as hand sanitizers.

 These solutions have Vitamin E, which carries a group of fat-soluble elements and antioxidants with moisturizing properties.

-Products containing antiviral properties along with a good mix of biometric plant lipids and moisturising elements like shea butter, argan oil, etc are highly recommended.
+Products like hand creams containing antiviral properties along with a good mix of biometric plant lipids and moisturising elements like shea butter, argan oil, etc are highly recommended.

 Given that these hand sanitizers have no alcoholic elements, they are non-flammable.
 Therefore, users are less susceptible to fire hazards, burns, and skin damages.

 Alcohol-free hand sanitizers are scentless because they are water-based foams.
 They are, therefore, suitable to users with allergic reactions to fragrances.